General Services

 Knowing the Rules of the Game

-Learn how to avoid the pitfalls that often can lead to lack of retention in your field of work.
-We will touch on employment law and cover public and private sector work, Union agreements (CLA's), MOU's, Federal and Provincial Employment Standards, Human Rights, and resources including from an Indigenous and 2SLGBTQIA+ perspective.
-This is the stuff that doesn't seem to matter; until it does.
+Our learning outcomes and competencies include how to avoid the pitfalls that often can lead to lack of worker retention.
+We will discuss employment law, private and public sector work, union agreements, federal and provincial employment standards, human rights and provide resources as well as from an indigenous perspective.
+This is the stuff that doesn't seem to matter until it does.
 Since this is an information heavy course we will break it up with some fun activities.
-A certificate of competency is awarded at the end of the program.

-Trish Paulson is a MetisWoman having over 20 years experience as a program developer/ facilitator and has an educational background in social services, employment and training, employment law, health care, a business owner, and later in life the trades industry as a heavy equipment operator, environmental technician and wildlife specialist.
-She pulls on this diverse background to be able to relate to issues that affect workers who have worked hard to get where they are, and for companies who want to capitalize on the investment of the workers they already have.
+Trish Paulson is a proud Metis Woman having over 20 years experience as a program developer and facilitator.
+She has an educational background in social services, employment and training, employment law, health care and experience in the industrial trades industry.
+She is also a registered Applied Biologist Technician and wildlife specialist.
+She pulls on this diverse background to related to issues that affect those who have worked hard to get where they are, and for companies who want to capitalize on their investment on the workers they already have.

 R.E.D.
 Program